jplip/justin2.0/_posts/2024-03-28-ML_Accomplishments.md

 # Add resource to the API
 api.add_resource(SleepHealthAPI, '/predict')
 ```
-***From what I know this api works fine and pulls the necessary data to work.***
+***From what I know this api works fine and pulls the necessary data to work.
+No difficulties with this.***

 # Summary
 ***I think that the frontend was easy work but the backend was something that I need to look more into.
 I think that the model was definetly something that I struggled with and getting the values.
 I think the problem was human error where I just didn't know how to define the values as they were not just one word.
-All together I was kinda lost when doing the code for the model.
+All together I was kinda lost when doing the code for the model.***